mtmucha/mtmucha.github.io/_posts/2024-08-05-introduction-to-atomics-1.md

   It prevents a scenario where one thread reads part of a variable while another thread updates it, avoiding the possibility of reading inconsistent or "gibberish" data.
 - Ensures that operations such as incrementing a variable act as single, indivisible actions.
+- Making a variable atomic also guarantees **coherence**.
+  This means there is a single total order, **from the perspective of the variable**, in which all modifications occur.
+  This concept will become important later when we discuss acquire and release semantics.

 Relaxed atomics do not provide any synchronization guarantees between threads; for that, we need to use stricter memory orders.
-However, all the guarantees mentioned above, such as atomicity, are also provided by the stricter memory orders.
+However, all the guarantees mentioned above, such as atomicity and coherence, are also provided by the stricter memory orders.

 ## Acquire and Release